PRODUCT LINE RATIONALIZATION

 customization, lean/flow production, design for manufacturability, and cost

 reduction.
-He is the author of "Build-to-Order
+He is the author of "Design for

 & Mass Customization, The Ultimate Supply Chain Management and Lean